|Education, Health Services and Social Protection||Third-level Education|

 |Health Services||Social Protection|

 The second-level sector comprises secondary, vocational, community and comprehensive schools.
-There are over 360,000 students in this sector attending over 729 schools.
+There are over 350,000 students in this sector attending 715 schools.

 The third-level education sector consists of universities, institutes of technology and colleges of education.
 All of these are funded by the State and are autonomous and self-governing.
-In recent years, several independent private colleges have opened offering mainly business-related courses.
+There are also several independent private colleges have opened offering mainly business-related courses.